Orson Pratt: Conflict with Brigham Young

-Pratt's brief period of disassociation with the church had long-term consequences.
-When dealing with seniority in the council after the death of Joseph Smith, Brigham Young ruled that if a council member had been disciplined and removed from the council, his seniority was based on the date of readmission.
+Brigham Young attempted to minimize Pratt's influence.
+He did so by sending him away on numerous missions.
+Further, Pratt's brief period of excommunication from the church had long-term consequences.
+When dealing with seniority in the council after the death of Joseph Smith, Young ruled that if a council member had been disciplined and removed from the council, his seniority was based on the date of readmission.
 By this ruling, both apostle Orson Hyde and Pratt were moved down in seniority in June 1875.
 This ensured that neither would become president of the LDS Church.

-After the death of Joseph Smith, Pratt was among the apostles that supported the leadership of Brigham Young, who determined to move his followers from Nauvoo to the Salt Lake Valley, where the LDS Church became established.
-Not only did Pratt support Brigham Young’s leadership after Smith’s death, but he was also instrumental in gaining the support of the general body of the church.
-As an apostle under Young's leadership, Pratt tended to disagree with him on a variety of topics and found little support from the other apostles.
-Young expressed an appreciation for Pratt's ability to preach but added regrettably that Pratt preached "false doctrine" more often than not.
-Young attempted to minimize Pratt's influence, especially by sending him away on numerous missions and reorganizing how seniority was established in the Quorum of the Twelve.
+Even with these conflicts, Brigham Young refused to try Pratt for his fellowship in the Church, an indication of how Young was willing to tolerate differences of opinion on theological issues.
 After Young's death, Pratt's interpretations and opinions held more influence over the other apostles and later church leaders.

 Missionary service

 After settling in the Salt Lake Valley with the Mormon pioneers, Pratt was called to return to Europe as a mission administrator between 1848 and 1851, during which time he also served as editor of the Millennial Star.
 In 1850, as mission president of the British Mission, Pratt told his missionaries his strategy for spreading the gospel in an article titled, "How to Warn the Whole British Nation in One Year!"
 Although this goal was not achieved, by the end of the year there were twice as many LDS Church members residing in Britain as in the United States.
 As a mission president, Pratt was admired by the missionaries for the many logical and well-written pamphlets he wrote and published while he was there and the way he communicated with British intellectuals to discuss theology.

 While presiding over this mission, Pratt received a pamphlet from Lorenzo Snow entitled "The voice of Joseph" that Snow wanted translated into French to advance his missionary efforts in northern Italy.
 Pratt managed to make contacts with people in Paris who were willing to do this translation.

 In 1865, Pratt was one of the first Mormon missionaries to work in Austria.
 Traveling with William W. Ritter, he was there for nine months, but did not baptize anyone.
 The missionaries were eventually expelled by the Austrian government.